MoonsideGames/MoonWorksGraphicsTests/README.md

 Similar to above, but using a MoonWorks vertex buffer and custom vertex structs.

+**StoreLoad**

+Draws a triangle to the screen in one render pass, stores the attachment, and then loads the attachment again.
+Tests that load/store operations work as expected.

 **TexturedQuad**

 Draws a textured quad to the screen.
 Tests texture binding, index buffers, and sampler states.